Fixed Fees Restaurant Lease Solicitors

 Landlords & Tenants

-Providing our clients a timely, efficient and satisfactory service.
+Providing our clients timely, efficient and unmatched professional legal services.

 Answering any question you may have.

 Our expert commercial property solicitors will give you clear, concise and practical advice tailored to suit your commercial needs.

 It is common for tenants who have not been represented by a solicitor to enter a lease without finding out the extent of their obligations under the lease.
 For example, without advice on the repairing obligations, a tenant may have to put the property in a better state of repair than it was at the commencement of the lease at the tenant’s cost.
 Dilapidation claims brought by the landlord can be very expensive at the end of the term so tenants must know their position before entering into a lease.

 There are also considerations towards the extension of the lease.
 If a lease is not within the Landlord and Tenant Act 1954, the tenant may have to vacate the property at the end of the term and have no right to renew the lease.
 If a tenant is carrying out costly fit-out works, they may want the option to take a new lease at the end of the term.
 If this is the case, the tenant will need to consider or negotiate some protections against being asked to leave after the 5 year period.